grauwoelfchen/ahnung/README.rst

 .. raw:: text

    # Do you know what does it have changed?
-   Hast du eine Ahnung, was das sich geändert hat?
+   hAST du eine Ahnung, was das sich geändert hat?

 Usage